Tunnel: Antiquity and early middle ages

+The earliest tunnel known to have been excavated from both ends is the Siloam Tunnel, built in Jerusalem by the kings of Judah around the 8th century BC.
+Another tunnel excavated from both ends, maybe the second known, is the Tunnel of Eupalinos, which is a tunnel aqueduct 1036 m long running through Mount Kastro in Samos, Greece.
+It was built in the 6th century BC to serve as an aqueduct.

+In Pakistan, the mughal era tunnel has been restored in the Lahore.

 In Ethiopia, the Siqurto foot tunnel, hand-hewn in the Middle Ages, crosses a mountain ridge.

+In the Gaza Strip, the network of tunnels was used by Jewish strategists as rock-cut shelters, in first links to Judean resistance against Roman rule in the Bar Kokhba revolt during the 2nd century AD.

 Geotechnical investigation and design

 A major tunnel project must start with a comprehensive investigation of ground conditions by collecting samples from boreholes and by other geophysical techniques.
 An informed choice can then be made of machinery and methods for excavation and ground support, which will reduce the risk of encountering unforeseen ground conditions.
 In planning the route, the horizontal and vertical alignments can be selected to make use of the best ground and water conditions.
 It is common practice to locate a tunnel deeper than otherwise would be required, in order to excavate through solid rock or other material that is easier to support during construction.

 Conventional desk and preliminary site studies may yield insufficient information to assess such factors as the blocky nature of rocks, the exact location of fault zones, or the stand-up times of softer ground.
 This may be a particular concern in large-diameter tunnels.
 To give more information, a pilot tunnel (or "drift tunnel") may be driven ahead of the main excavation.
 This smaller tunnel is less likely to collapse catastrophically should unexpected conditions be met, and it can be incorporated into the final tunnel or used as a backup or emergency escape passage.
 Alternatively, horizontal boreholes may sometimes be drilled ahead of the advancing tunnel face.